postolache-andreea-miruna/3DMP/Horse automata/README.md

    #### To make the base I measured the component from the initial mechanism and I made a sketch that I extruded.
 In the same way I worked on the motor housing.

-Checkpoint 2
-I made the motor house and the base (bonus) and also I made the body front and the body back.

-14.05.2021(checkpoint 3)

-I made the:
-		-spacer body ( spacer central right, spacer central left, spacer for head and spacer for tail) -gear worm
-		-gear idler circled shaped in the middle
-		-gear idler with a hexagon shape in the middle
-		-cam front (behind and front for the front legs) -cam rear (behind and front for the rearlegs)
-		-tail
-		-head
 I import the screws but after that I design them.
 For gears, tail and head I import a photo with them with the measure.
 Also, I transform the motor up part of the motor into a component.